mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 ### Layer dependencies

-The way how we run GitLab for the on-premise and GitLab.com does show a main division line in GitLab Rails:
+The differences in how GitLab is run for on-premise versus how we run GitLab.com does show a main division line in GitLab Rails:

 - Web: containing all API, all Controllers, all GraphQL and ActionCable functionality
 - Sidekiq: containing all background processing jobs
-- Core: containig all database, models and services that needs to be shared between Web and Sidekiq
+- Core: containing all database, models and services that needs to be shared between Web and Sidekiq

 Each of these top-level application layers do depend only on a fraction of the codebase with all relevant dependencies: